Evolution of the NFL Player

 The game and the players changed over time as the rules changed, and as the league became more competitive, popular and prosperous.

-Today, only football’s elite players get to the NFL, and they are very well-compensated: by 2014, NFL players on average earn roughly $2.1 million a year.
+Today, only football’s elite players get to the NFL, and they are very well-compensated: the average contract at the start of the 2017 season was $2.25 million.
 Competition for roster spots is fierce, with fewer than 1 percent of all college football players earning a roster post at the game’s highest level.